 Important Announcement | The IRS changed the 1099 MISC and reintroduces the newly required 1099 NEC form last tax season and those changes are still in effect.
 A variety of changes have been implemented, but most notably the 1099 NEC form has been resized and the calendar year is now a fillable field (see screenshots below).

 End of year bookkeeping tasks are one of the biggest stressors for property managers and that includes getting prepared for sending out 1099s.

-This year, the IRS has made significant changes to the 1099 forms and deadlines; from changing the 1099 MISC form to reintroducing the 1099 NEC (nonemployee compensation) form.
+Last year, the IRS has made significant changes to the 1099 forms and deadlines; from changing the 1099 MISC form to reintroducing the 1099 NEC (nonemployee compensation) form.